-Williams-Sonoma created a helpful post that linked over to 30 healthy ideas for the new year.
-The post was visually stimulating and inspirational, giving the reader all sorts of fun ideas to try in 2015.
-And as a bonus, it incorporated practical uses for some of their great products:
+Williams-Sonoma created a helpful post that shared 5 ways (besides waffles) to use a waffle maker.
+The post was visually stimulating and tapped into National Waffle Day.
+And as a bonus, it incorporated additional uses for their great product:

 Don’t be a Debby Downer when it comes to social media posts or tweets.
 This includes complaining, whining, bad-mouthing, or pointing “social” fingers at other people in a negative way.
 Try to keep controversial comments and views to a minimum.
 If you must bring up those types of topics, ask your fans what they think, instead of giving your opinions too readily.